-Due to the Commission on Higher Education (CHED) directive to standardize all industrial engineering programs in the country, DLSU phased out the minor in chemical and mechanical engineering in 1997 and offered BSIE.
+Due to the Commission on Higher Education (CHED) directive to standardize all Industrial and Systems Engineering programs in the country, DLSU phased out the minor in chemical and mechanical engineering in 1997 and offered BSIE.
 However, a tracer study conducted by the department in 2000 showed that many graduates of the program had careers in information technology and service management.
 This led to the offering of the BSIE minor in information technology and service management in 2005.

 The department also offered the ladderized program in industrial engineering, which allows a student to earn both bachelors and masters degrees in a span of five years.
 This program caters to excellent students who have obtained grade point average of better than 3.0 at the end of their junior year.
 IE had been very successful in recruiting students to take this program since its introduction in 2011.